evshary/cheat-sheet/Development/Performance/tool.md

   * vscode remote ssh port forwarding
 * Run the existing result: `samply load profile.json.gz -P 3000`
 * If you want to share the result with others, you can choose "Upload Local Profile".
+  * Download the result, and show it in [Firefox Profiler](https://profiler.firefox.com)
+  * Generate a permanant link

 ## Memory usage